-However, certain rules apply, once the manufacturing involves a non-EU country.
+However, certain rules apply once the manufacturing involves a non-EU country.
 The item can carry a “Made in EU” label if the product’s last substantial transformation took place in an EU country.
 A ‘substantial transformation’ must result in a new product or represent an important stage of the manufacturing process.
 This could be sewing the piece of clothing together.
 A smaller detail, like sewing on buttons or adding shoelaces, does not qualify as ‘substantial’.

-In 2009, the news agency Reuters found that factories across Serbia, Albania, Bosnia and Macedonia sew and assemble clothing sold abroad, bearing tags that said the clothing is made in the EU, or a member country such as Greece or Italy”.
+In 2009, the news agency Reuters found that factories across Serbia, Albania, Bosnia and Macedonia sew and assembled clothing sold abroad, bearing tags that said the clothing is made in the EU, or a member country such as Greece or Italy”.
 In one of the cases investigated, a small Albanian factory received an order from Greece, which supplied them with the material, the model design and the labels.
 These operations were in accordance with the labelling laws at that time.

 The complexity of supply chains

-Looking at the production stages of a cotton T-shirt, all stages up to “the cloth being cut into pieces”, can take place outside of the EU.
+Looking at the production stages of a cotton T-shirt.
+All stages up to “the cloth being cut into pieces” can take place outside of the EU.
 Thus, the ‘last substantial transformation’ in this journey is when the pieces are sewn together.
 The same applies to a t-shirt made out of polyester.

 Since “Made in the EU” has become somewhat an indicator of better working conditions and responsible management of resources, it is worth paying attention to these rules.